milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

   For example, you may not [content warning]:

 Display or link terrorist or extremist propaganda, including graphic pictures or footage of terrorist or extremist violence, even for the purposes of denouncing such content
-Adult Sexual Violence and Exploitation
+Adult Sexual Violence

-Acts of sexual violence and exploitation are serious offenses.
-Content or activities that promote or threaten sexual violence or exploitation may be reported to law enforcement.
-Sexual violence and exploitation are not tolerated on Twitch and will result in immediate suspension of your account.
+Acts of sexual violence are a serious offense.
+Content or activities that promote or threaten sexual violence may be reported to law enforcement.
+Sexual violence is not tolerated on Twitch and will result in immediate suspension of your account.

   For example, you may not show, promote, or engage in [content warning]:

 Non-consensual sex acts
-Coercing a guest into committing a sex act by threatening them Touching another person in an intimate manner without their consent Sharing or threatening to share private sexually explicit content without permission of the person depicted Offering revenge porn of another person
+Coercing a guest into committing a sex act by threatening them Touching another person in an intimate manner without their consent Youth Safety
-Sharing leaked nude images of another person without their consent Creating or sharing doctored or ‘deepfake’ intimate images of an identifiable person Youth Safety

 Twitch prohibits any content or activity that endangers youth.
 This includes content that features or promotes child sexual abuse material (CSAM), and the sexual exploitation, sexual misconduct or grooming of youth (which is defined by this policy as minors under 18).
 We report all illegal content or activity to the National Center for Missing and Exploited Children, which works with global law enforcement agencies around the world, and the consequence for engaging in such activity or with such content is immediate and indefinite suspension.